Peaty, Canadian teen win breaststroke titles at world swims

 Margaret MacNeil, a 19-year-old competing in her biggest international meet so far, surprised Sjostrom in the women’s race.

-Sjostrom took out a strong pace, dipping under her world-record pace on the first lap, while MacNeil was in fifth.
+Sjostrom took it out strong, dipping under her world-record pace on the first lap, while MacNeil was in fifth.

-But MacNeil had the fastest closing lap — 29.06 — of the eight-woman final and touched first in 55.83.
+But MacNeil roared back with the fastest closing lap — 29.06 — of the eight-woman final and touched first in 55.83.

 Sjostrom was second in 56.22, denied a record fifth title in the 100 breast.
 Emma McKeon of Australia earned bronze in 56.61.